jbyrneie/mobx-react-demo/README.md

 ## Components
 - ReactJS: A set of NPM packages for building User Interfaces, for details go to https://facebook.github.io/react/
 - Mobx: An NPM package that makes state management simple and scalable by transparently applying functional reactive programming (TFRP).
-In english, you create data models (Stores) for your data, make them "observable" and "inject" the the Stores into the Components in which you wish to use them.
+In english, you create data models (Stores) for your data, make them "observable" and "inject" the Stores into the Components in which you wish to use them.
 When a Store is updated, the "observing" components will rerender.
 For more details go to https://mobx.js.org/
 - Material UI: An NPM package of React Components that implement Google's Material Design.
 In summary its is a set of components to create Lists, Tables, Buttons, Dialogs, Grids, etc. See https://www.npmjs.com/package/material-ui and http://www.material-ui.com/#/components/app-bar (for the Components).
 Dont mix it up with https://material.io/, this is just a Google Design Site and not the implementation.

 ## Creating a React App